LedMetal/gibson-clone/README.md

 I have completed the Header component, with the navigation bar complete with all the menus and submenus.

-I used [Angular Material Menu](https://material.angular.io/components/menu/overview) as a basis of the navigation menu system.
+I used <a href="https://material.angular.io/components/menu/overview" target="_blank">Angular Material Menu</a> as a basis of the navigation menu system.
 It was tricky in terms of the menu's positioning, as well as each subsequent sub menu's relative positioning.

 I am also saving all the dummy data into json files, which I will then send out as an Observable from a service.